jawalsh/z652-Digital-Libraries/docs/assignment_metadata_practice.md

 - Brief (1-3 sentences) description of the context, users, and content.
 - List of functional requirements
 - List or table of metadata fields with cardinality, obligation, and mapping to Dublin Core.
 - 1 metadata record based on the metadata application profile.
+If you finish this record, do a second record for the other item.